rexarski/rexarski.com/content/_index.md

 greetings, traveler! 👋 <img class="avatar" align="right" alt="avatar" src="images/rexarski.jpg" />

-welcome to this testing ground maintained by Qiū Ruì.
+welcome to this testing ground maintained by Qiū Ruì, aka `rexarski`.

 in this space, i'll try to be bilingual, sharing my thoughts with no filters or formality. everything could be temporary.